-For example, have you ever visited Church Of The Holy Sepulchre?
+For example, have you ever visited the Church Of The Holy Sepulchre?

-When visiting this church, you will not notice that it is actually divided into six different sections (Greek Orthodox, Latin, Armenians, Copts, Lutheran, and common property).
-You can find additional details at Church Of The Holy Sepulchre.
+When visiting this church, you will not notice that it is divided into six sections (Greek Orthodox, Latin, Armenians, Copts, Lutheran, and common property).
+You can find additional details at the Church Of The Holy Sepulchre.

-We returned to Herta and Paul Amir Building and continued to explore additional exhibits.
+We returned to Herta and Paul Amir Building and explored additional exhibits.

 Vanguard Modernism and National Modernism Exhibition

 We visited several exhibitions that were not to my liking until we reached this one.
-But since it was getting late, and we were getting tired, I did not read too much and instead got impressions.
-And I will show several photos so that you will also get impressions.
+But since it was getting late and we were getting tired, I did not read too much and instead got impressions.
+And I will show several photos so that you will also get the impression.

 And with the last exterior view, we will end our exploration of the Tel Aviv Museum of Art.

 How much time a typical visit to the Tel Aviv Museum of Art takes?

 We spent four hours at the Tel Aviv Museum of Art.
 And we did not have time to visit Helena Rubinstein Pavilion for Contemporary Art.
 Thus an extensive visit can take almost a whole day.
 But a short visit, like the overview tour, can take as little as one hour.